smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 For example, enabling Database Diagrams by right-clicking the Database Diagrams folder under the foo database and selecting New Database Diagram will create several dependencies.

 These dependencies are recorded in the `sys.sql_expression_dependencies` table.
 Notably, the associated stored procedures will have `referencing_is_ms_shipped` and `referenced_is_ms_shipped` both set to 0, indicating they are not Microsoft-shipped system objects.
-Additionally, a table named `dtproperties` is created.
-This table is a system object explicitly used to support database diagrams in SSMS.
+The setup creates the sysdiagrams table and supporting routines.
+The upgrade procedure also references the legacy `dtproperties` table, which might not exist; when it does not exist, `referenced_id` is NULL.

 | Example Number | Referencing Object Type | Referencing Server Name      | Referencing Database Name | Referencing Schema Name | Referencing Entity Name   | Referencing ID | Referencing Minor ID | Referencing Class | Referencing Class Desc  | Is Schema Bound Reference | Referenced Class | Referenced Class Desc   | Referenced Server Name | Referenced Database Name | Referenced Schema Name | Referenced Entity Name | Referenced Object Type | Referenced ID | Referenced Minor ID | Is Caller Dependent | Is Ambiguous | Referencing Is Ms Shipped | Referenced Is Ms Shipped | Is User Defined Data Type | Is Self Referencing |
 | -------------- | ----------------------- | ---------------------------- | ------------------------- | ----------------------- | ------------------------- | -------------- | -------------------- | ----------------- | ----------------------- | ------------------------- | ---------------- | ----------------------- | ---------------------- | ------------------------ | ---------------------- | ---------------------- | ---------------------- | ------------- | ------------------- | ------------------- | ------------ | ------------------------- | ------------------------ | ------------------------- | ------------------- |